yosefk/checkedthreads/README.md

 * The bug is actually a race condition :-) (What looks like a race condition but isn't a race condition?
 Consider using uninitialized memory returned by malloc.
 This is a bug regardless of parallelism.
 This also leads to non-deterministic results in parallel programs.
-But the bug is not a race condition, and while checkedthreads may help find the bug, no guarantees are made - unlike with pure race conditions.)
+But the bug is not a race condition - it's a memory initialization problem.
+  So while checkedthreads may help find the bug, no guarantees are made - unlike with pure race conditions.)

 Nice features
 =============